Jawad-Nazari/Leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 # **[Feature-1]**
-- Will hit the API
+- Will be added more style.

 # **[Feature-2]**
 - More options like refresh button will be added